Your Down Payment

 Down payment amounts for FHA mortgages are lower than those of typical mortgage loans, although these mortgages hold current rates of interest.
 Closing costs might be financed in the mortgage, while the down payment might be as low as 3 percent of the purchase price.

 VA loans are backed by the U.S. Department of Veterans Affairs.
 Veterens and service people can get a VA loan, which generally offers a competitive rate of interest, no down payment, and reduced closing costs.
 While the VA does not finance the mortgage loans, it does certify eligibility to apply for a VA mortgage.

 - Piggy-back loans

 You may fund a down payment using a second mortgage that closes with the first.
 Most of the time, the piggyback loan is for 10 percent of the purchase price, and the first mortgage covers 80 percent.
 Rather than the traditional 20 percent down payment, the buyer just has to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" situation, the seller commits to lend you a piece of his home equity to assist you with your down payment money.
-In this scenario, you would finance the largest portion of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
-Usually you'll pay a slightly higher rate with the loan financed by the seller.
+In a "carry back" agreement, the seller commits to lend you a piece of his own equity to help you with your down payment money.
+You would borrow the largest portion of the purchase price from a traditional lending institution and finance the remainder with the seller.
+Often, this type of second mortgage has higher interest.

-The satisfaction will be the same, no matter how you manage to come up with the down payment.
-Your brand new home will be your reward!
+The satisfaction will be the same, no matter how you manage to put together the down payment.
+Your new home will be your reward!